 Spokes are still used for aesthetic purposes, and their shock absorbency makes them a favourite for rugged and rough terrain, but one-piece, ‘mag’ style wheels almost universally use tubeless tyres these days.

-The repair kits on our list today are designed for use with tubeless tyres, but the CO2 canisters and adapter can be used to re-inflate anything with the correct valve.
+The repair kits on our list today are designed for tubeless tyres, but the CO2 canisters and adapter can be used to re-inflate anything with the correct valve.

-Tubed tyres are repaired the same way as bicycle tyres, meaning you’ll need tyre irons and a spanner to repair the wheel.
+Tubed tyres are repaired similarly to bicycle tyres, meaning you’ll need tyre irons and a spanner to fix the wheel.